avionic-design/git-hooks/README.md

 ### Commit-msg installation

 * Download git-hook repo <https://github.com/avionic-design/git-hooks/>
-* Go to the downloaded repo

-    ```console
-    cd work/Projects/git-hooks/
-    ```

-* Set the directory that is under version control to be your Git hooks directory

-    ```console
-    git config --local core.hooksPath hooks
-    ```
+* To install the hook, you can either create a symlink to it in . git/hooks , or you can simply copy and paste it into the .git/hooks directory whenever the hook is updated.

-* Now git hooks are triggered automatically
+* Git hooks are triggered automatically

 ## Pre-commit